yihui/knitr-examples/124-exec-engine.md

 ## 2
 ```

-`engine.opts` can also be used to pass options
+`engine.opts` can also be used to pass options:

 ```exec